86percent/docs/quickStart.md

 In case the `fetchingStrategy` is not offline, the `86% SDK` automatically fetches new `bot files` once they are published in the `Bot Editor`.
 But only `bot files` with the same `majorVersion`.

+### What's next?

+Next, you can take a look at the SDK API reference for [Android](https://www.86percent.co/documentation/android/) and [iOS](https://www.86percent.co/documentation/ios/).